Serden-YilmazKose/website/content/pgp/first_post.md

 * Add your name and/or Email address (the information does not have to be authentic).
 * Optional: Password protect your key (I highly recommend this).
 * Choose the Key Material.
 Go with the default if you don't know the differences in key material.
-* Optional: Choose expriation date of the key.
+* Optional: Choose expiration date of the key.
 * If you chose to password protect your key, type in your password in the field.
 Type it again to verify.
 * Click OK, and voila!
 Your key has been made.
 * Right click on your key from the main menu, and click on "Export".
 Save the **public** key to a .asc file, and share it around!